bugsbugsbux/notes-on-nix/notes-on-nix.md

 1500`) like so: `optionName = mkOrder 500 "first";`.

-To clarify the difference between order and priority: A definition which looses in priority is ignored, thus its order value is irrelevant.
+To clarify the difference between order and priority: A definition which loses in priority is ignored, thus its order value is irrelevant.

 ```nix
 # This is ./some-module.nix